Welcome to Holy Trinity Lutheran Church

 We believe Scripture, also called “the Word of God” or “the Bible” is the proclamation of God’s message to us as both Law and Gospel.
 God’s Word reveals both judgment and mercy through word and deed, beginning with the Word in creation, continuing in the history of Israel, and centering in all its fullness in the person and work of Jesus Christ.

 We believe the canonical Scriptures of the Old and New Testaments are the written Word of God.
 Inspired by God’s Spirit speaking through their authors, they record and announce God’s revelation centering in Jesus Christ.
 Through them God’s Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world.
-We believe in canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life.

 For more information about what we believe, please visit www.elca.org.